SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 - They expand when inhaling air and contract when exhaling air.
 - The kidneys remove waste and toxins from the blood.
 - In an adult, the bladder can hold about half a liter of urine.
+- Brushing your teeth frequently and regularly can help prevent cavities.

 ## traveling
 - And tomorrow night they have something special planned.